lsst-sqre/sqr-063/index.rst

 #.
 SODA requires each cutout filter parameter produce a separate result file, which forbids returning a single FITS file with all cutouts included (which seems like a better data model for services that can handle it).

 #.
-SODA requires accepting invalid filter parameters for a given data ID and indicating that they are invalid solely by having the corresponding result be a ``text/plain`` document starting with an error code.
+SODA requires accepting invalid filter parameters for a given ``ID`` and indicating that they are invalid solely by having the corresponding result be a ``text/plain`` document starting with an error code.
    This seems needlessly opaque and requires the client intuit that some of their requests fail by noticing the MIME type of some of the responses.
    It also creates potential confusion with SODA requests that may legitimately return a ``text/plain`` document as a valid response, and assumes structure in ``text/plain`` (which is contrary to the definition of ``text/plain``).
    None of this seems correct.

    An implementation should be able to fail the job with an error if the given parameters are inconsistent.
+   This would use the much clearer error handling behavior of marking the job as errored and including the error information in the job metadata.

 #.
 There is no specification in SODA or UWS for error replies from the async API other than job errors.
    (For example, posting an invalid time to the destruction endpoint or an invalid phase to the phase endpoint, or requesting a job that doesn't exist.)